nyanmark/nea/README.md

 ## Technical Solution

-Located at [GitHub](https://github.com/nyanmark/nea).
+If you would like to look at the files rather than screenshots they are located at [GitHub](https://github.com/nyanmark/nea).
 Files to note for my project "main.py" and the contents of the "templates" folder.
 Everything else may be ignored.
-Please request access by sending me your GitHub username.

 ## Testing